Wrexham defend themselves after Sharp criticism

 Mullin saw a second spot-kick saved by Adam Davies before Sharp and Berge scored in stoppage time to end the National League club's memorable cup run.

-Tensions ran high after the game with players clashing in the tunnel, and Sharp was forthright in his post-match comments.
+Tensions ran high after the game with players clashing in the tunnel, and Sharp was forthright in his post-match comments and also criticised the referee.

 "I am glad we've beaten them," Sharp told ITV Sport.